 I’ve heard it expressed before that the rock at the bottom is God holding us up.
 When all else fails and we are at our lowest, he is still there stopping the fall.
-To this I fully agree.
+To this, I fully agree.
 He’s been my rock.

 I do not claim to have all the answers, but I know where to search to find them.
-I am not a good Christian, but God has encouraged me to try harder.
-I do not claim to demonstrate a victorious Christian life, but there is still victory in Christ.
+I am not a perfect Christian, but God has encouraged me to try harder.
+I do not claim to demonstrate a victorious Christian life, but there is still the victory in Christ.
 This is not because of what I have done or how I have succeeded since accepting Christ, but because of what Christ has done for me.

 God Bless.
 Thanks for taking the time to read this.